 Also includes an excellent primer on how to think strategically based on several well-known companies like Apple and Nvidia.

 The reason focus is so powerful.
 Over 100 years ago, Vilfredo Pareto identified a peculiar phenomenon in the distribution of results; 20% of the effort delivers 80% of the results.
 The term 80/20 gets thrown around pretty loosely, but when used as a filter to identify and then focus on the high-impact items it provides significant leverage.
 Richard Koch’s book is a must-read for anyone trying to get more from their existing resources: shows how to apply 80/20 and gives many practical applications.

 Note – 80/20 and Theory of Constraints are both focusing tools but differ in an important way.
 80/20 creates a focus on the best among independent choices – such as the different projects you could work on or markets you could serve.
-TOC, by focusing on your constraint, helps you focus on the 20% of your opportunities that can deliver 80% of your efforts.
+TOC, by focusing on your constraint, helps you identify the improvements that will actually move the needle.

 Profitable Top-Line Growth for Industrial Companies – James Hlavacek